 Once a student or organization is found to be in violation, the decision rendered, they can appeal the decision.
-A student or organization must request an appeal hearing in writing through the Vice President for Student Life, and only for the following reason: Procedural error(s), Insufficient evidence to support the finding(s), Sanction(s) inconsistent with the findings, and Misinterpretation of university policies and regulations by the hearing officer/body.
+A student or organization must request an appeal hearing in writing through the Vice President for Student Affairs, and only for the following reason: Procedural error(s), Insufficient evidence to support the finding(s), Sanction(s) inconsistent with the findings, and Misinterpretation of university policies and regulations by the hearing officer/body.
 The only sanctions appealable are disciplinary probation, suspension, expulsion, and revocation of degree.
 The appeal hearing may be denied, granted in whole or part, or other relief may be directed where appropriate.
 If there is new evidence that was not available at the time of the administrative hearing, the case will be referred back to the original hearing officer/body.

 The request in writing must include the name of student or organization, address of student or organization, telephone number and the student’s ID number.
 It must also include the date of disciplinary action, by who disciplined as well as nature of disciplinary action, circumstances which merit review and signature of student.
 As for the grounds of appeal, a written brief stating the ground(s) for appealing concerning the case should be presented by the student appellant which the designated time frame.

 The scope of the review will be limited to a timely written notice of the appeal suspends the imposition of sanction(s) until the appeal is finally decided.
-Also the Vice President for Student Life will forward the written appeal within five University working days along with any documents or written evidence submitted at the hearing to the University Discipline Appeals Committee Chair.
+Also the Vice President for Student Affairs will forward the written appeal within five University working days along with any documents or written evidence submitted at the hearing to the University Discipline Appeals Committee Chair.
 On written request made to the Office of Student Judicial Affairs, a student or organization may request copies of evidence used to adjudicate the case in which two University working days must be allowed to provide these copies.
 Then the chair of the University Discipline Appeals Committee will set the date, time and place for the committee review upon receipt of the request for review and will notify the student or organization of the same in writing.
 This will be done within five University working days after the receipt of the request.

 The student or organization who fails to appear for their appeal, forfeits their right of appeal.
 Only extenuating circumstances may cause the University to deviate from the defined time frames.